-Grande Prairie, a city known for its scenic beauty, is Alberta’s seventh largest city.
-The mountains and lakes that surround the city bring in many tourists to the area.
+Grande Prairie, a city known for its scenic beauty, is Alberta’s seventh-largest city.
+The mountains and lakes that surround the city bring many tourists to the area.
 One of the most popular destinations is the Muskoseepi Park, which has 1100 acres of parkland with amenities like a skate park, an amphitheatre and a biking track.

 Grande Prairie is a great place to observe swans as it is close to their migration route and summer nesting areas.
 The swan is the official symbol of the city and it is for these reasons it has the nickname Swan City.

-The city is also known for one of the best healthcare systems in Canada and has large regional hospitals equipped with the latests technology.
+The city is also known for one of the best healthcare systems in Canada and has large regional hospitals equipped with the latest technology.

-St Albert has often been named the most liveable city in Canada, so it definitely deserves its place among the best places to live in Alberta.
+St. Albert has often been named the most liveable city in Canada, so it deserves its place among the best places to live in Alberta.
 It is considered a medium-sized city, which makes it an ideal choice for people who like a place with plenty of amenities, but without the hustle and bustle of big cities.
-And if you couldn’t find what you need in St Albert, it is close to Edmonton and all its facilities.
+And if you couldn’t find what you need in St. Albert, it is close to Edmonton and all its facilities.

-It is also a great option for anyone looking for a family friendly community with a low crime rate.
-In fact, it has been named the safest city in Alberta.
-St Albert has an excellent public education system and great healthcare facilities.
+It is also a great option for anyone looking for a family-friendly community with a low crime rate.
+It has been named the safest city in Alberta.
+St. Albert has an excellent public education system and great healthcare facilities.
 It also has a livelier downtown and nightlife than most Albertan cities of similar size.